albertobejaranor125/CollectEmAll2/README.md

 # CollectEmAll2

 A wave-based 2D arcade minigame built in C++ using SDL2.
 Collect items, avoid or survive enemies with varied behaviors, and progress through increasingly difficult waves.
-This project is part of my learning journey in game development and programming fundamentals with C++.

 ---